MagicPhase/AutoInflate/README.md

       }
       else if(element == 2)//SAVE
       {
-         //BLANK.
-The save function is checked by setting 'SAVE = true' and picked up in the 'subconfigPageActions()' function.
+         //LEAVE BLANK.
+The save function is checked by setting 'SAVE = true' above and picked up in the 'subconfigPageActions()' function.
       }
     }
 }